What is Sales Rank Express?

 They’re not!
 But Sales Rank Express relies on Amazon to sort the results sent to you, and unfortunately, Amazon does not offer sorting by sales rank.
 The nearest it comes is an order that Amazon calls “Bestselling” and that Sales Rank Express calls “Sales.”
 This is based on a calculation that Amazon makes around twice a week with minor adjustment in between.
 It may at times show the ranks in order, but you can’t count on that.

 Though it would be possible for Sales Rank Express to re-sort the results by sales rank, this could be done only for one page of up to ten matches at a time as Amazon sends it.
 This would mean that the order would be correct within each page, but not always between pages.
 Rather than allow this to produce obscure and possibly confusing error, Sales Rank Express sticks to Amazon’s own sort orders.

 Updated Oct.
 29, 2011

 Why is my book labeled “Adult”?

-Amazon may internally apply the “Adult” label to a book that might be sexually offensive to a general audience.
-You won’t see this label on Amazon itself, but such books might then be withheld from search results or promotions.
-So, if the label has been applied in error, you should try to have it removed.
+Amazon may internally apply the “Adult” rating to a book that might be sexually offensive to a general audience.
+You won’t see this rating on Amazon itself, but such books might then be withheld from search results or promotions.
+So, if the rating has been applied in error, you should try to have it removed.

-This labeling of Amazon’s is entirely inconsistent and seems to be largely at the discretion of individual employees.
-At one point, an employee in the U.K. applied the “Adult” label to a large number of gay and lesbian books, regardless of whether their content was explicit.
-Following a public outcry, the labeling was reversed.
-By contrast, a surprising number of Kindle books are blatantly pornographic without being labeled “Adult.”
+Amazon’s application of these ratings is changeable, inconsistent, and to some extent at the discretion of individual employees.
+At one point, an employee in the UK applied the “Adult” rating to a large number of gay and lesbian books, including children’s books, regardless of whether their content was explicit.
+Following a public outcry, the book’s ratings were changed.
+By contrast, a surprising number of Kindle books and Audible audiobooks are blatantly pornographic without being rated “Adult.”